 The establishment, implementation, communication and enforcement of Standard Operating Procedures (SOP), particularly for rotary-wing aircraft, may resolve existing conflicts on the airfield.
 The procedures may be designed in concert with the capital recommendations below or on their own; the objective is to establish a better degree of control and predictability over rotary-wing flights on airport property.
 The SOP may include measures for traffic management; overflying construction sites, other aircraft and airport buildings; reporting safety concerns and rule-breaking; and training operations would be developed and implemented.
 The SOPs development can be lead by the airport and developed in collaboration with the stakeholders.
-The documents would be disseminated to airport operators by electronic mail; other information dissemination options explored in Operational Recommendation 5 may also be considered.
+The documents would be disseminated to airport operational Recommendation 5 may also be considered.
 The airport would also be responsible for enforcing the SOPs, by reporting dangerous behaviour to Transport Canada and other discipline measures deemed appropriate.
 Examples of discipline measures that may be used by Whitecourt Airport management may include infractions under Whitecourt Airport Manual of Airport Traffic Directives or a progressive discipline enforcement program.